amiraine/study-guide/study.md

  - A combination of the project dependencies.
 * ##### Feature branches
  - branches specifically for testing new features.
+* ##### Framework
+ - The code that dictates the architecture of your project that are pre-built tools.
+* ##### Front-End
+ - The portion of a website interacted with by the user.
+* ##### Front-End Framework
+ - pre-built code that assists us in creating the front end of our website.
 * ##### Functional programming
  - the use of basic functions as its building blocks instead of objects
  - e.g. `var saySomething = function(whatToSay){
    alert(whatToSay);
    };`
  - organizes an application around its actions.
+* ##### Hot module replacement
+ - also known as HMR
+ - when enabled, updated JavaScript modules are automatically bundled and served by webpack and its dev server.
 * ##### Inheritance
  - The process by which child elements receive the same properties of the parent elements
 * ##### Inline style